 This “Robotic Fabrication and Assembly Processes: Prototyping Construction Tools” design option studio (Fall 2019) investigated strategies for robotically-assisted construction processes combining conventional and emerging material technologies.
 Specifically, it focused on designing and prototyping of the task-specific robotic end-effectors (custom fabrication tools) for the ABB 4600 robotic arm.
 Students worked with embedded components (sensors, actuators, and microcontrollers) to design automated toolsets capable of performing particular construction assembly/fabrication tasks.
 These tasks mimicked human-labor abilities and proposed novel ways of assembling architecture.
 Students also used these custom-designed end-effectors with the robotic arm to produce simple construction assemblies.

 The outcomes of the studio included a series of construction assemblies produced with student-designed end-effectors, functional prototypes of the end-effectors, and the documented demonstration of the robotic construction abilities.
+The student work was also covered by the Study Architecture blog and NJIT News.

 Brick Laying End Effector